tenyokawamura/PREFLOW/README.md

 - The PREFLOW model has a number of parameters, which makes fitting difficult.
 	Users are recommended to freeze the fractions of count rate for the reference band and the reference band for the reflection by using reliable spectral decomposition or simply assuming spectra.
-- Depending on the energy bands used, a fraction of count rate may be not independent of another fraction of count rate.
+- Depending on the energy bands used, a fraction of the count rate may not be independent of another fraction of the count rate.
 	Users should keep this caution in mind in performing fit.
-- If the timing quantity to be calculated is a power spectra (**quant**=1), the parameters on the reference band are not used.
+- If the timing quantity to be calculated is a power spectrum (**quant**=1), the parameters on the reference band are not used.

 ## Timing data